 The current volume of the global space market is estimated to be $350 billion to $400 billion, of which only a quarter is in the public sector.
 A large influx of private investment began in 2014 and has been attributed to the fact that space technologies are increasingly being used not only for military or government purposes but also for commercial purposes, such as navigation, satellite TV, communications, Earth observation, etc.

 Over the past five years, the annual growth of venture capital in the space industry has been about 30% to 35%.
-In 2018, the amount of private investment in space projects reached $3.25 billion while in 2019 they reached $5.8 billion.
+In 2018, the amount of private investment in space projects reached $3.25 billion; in 2019, they reached $5.8 billion.

 This year has been showing more modest investments attributable to the COVID-19 pandemic and economic uncertainty as a result.
 However, the general trend remains unchanged: the capitalization of the space market is growing rapidly.
 According to forecasts by Morgan Stanley, they could reach as much as $1 trillion by 2040.